cncf/mentoring/lfx-mentorship/2021/02-Summer/project_ideas.md

 - Upstream Issue (URL): <https://github.com/tremor-rs/tremor-www-docs/issues/121>

+#### Kubernetes Policy Working Group (WG)

-##### WG Policy
+##### Falco Adapter

 - Description:
-  Develop an adapter to run Falco in a Kubernetes cluster and periodically generate or update a [Policy Report custom resource](https://github.com/kubernetes-sigs/wg-policy-prototypes/blob/master/policy-report/README.md).
+  The Kubernetes policy working group focuses on developing tools and solutions that make Kubernetes secure and easiser to use.
+This project will develop an adapter to run Falco in any Kubernetes cluster and periodically generate or update a [Policy Report custom resource](https://github.com/kubernetes-sigs/wg-policy-prototypes/blob/master/policy-report/README.md).
+The candidate will learn about Kubernetes controllers and various security topics.
 - Recommended Skills: Linux, Golang, CLI, Kubernetes
 - Mentor(s): Jim Bugwadia (@JimBugwadia)
 - Upstream Issue (URL): https://github.com/kubernetes-sigs/wg-policy-prototypes/issues/51